 - The Dividing Date selected.
-As their accounting professional, communicate what date this should be. - How current are the bank reconciliations in the data file?
-In the Accountant's Copy, your bank reconciliation work is returned to the client only for statement dates on or before the dividing date.
-Additionally, the client can only mark as cleared items dated after the Dividing Date. - Verify that the user settings in the data file include restrictions for editing or modifying transactions prior to the closing date.
-This step is optional, but when you are working in the Accountant's Copy file, you can send back the closing date with your changes. - Instruct clients not to cancel or remove restrictions on the Accountant's Changes Pending file without first consulting you. - Discuss the options for sending this file to you.
+As the accounting professional, communicate what date this should be. - How current are the bank reconciliations in the data file?
+In the Accountant's Copy, your bank reconciliation work is returned to the client only for statement dates on or before the Dividing Date.
+Additionally, the client can mark as cleared only items dated after the Dividing Date. - Verify that the user settings in the data file include restrictions for editing or modifying transactions earlier than the closing date.
+This step is optional, but when you are working in the Accountant's Copy file, you can send back the closing date with your changes. - Instruct clients not to cancel or remove restrictions on the Accountant's Changes Pending file without first consulting you.

+- Discuss the options for sending this file to you.
 Owners have these options: - Send you an encrypted copy of their data via Intuit's secure Accountant's Copy File Transfer Service, a free service to your client.
 Accounting professionals pay a nominal fee annually for an unlimited number of uses of the service (free if you are a QuickBooks ProAdvisor).
 Be sure your client knows the email address where you would like to be notified. - Attach the saved file to an email. - Copy it to a storage device, such as a USB drive or CD.

-If you are using QuickBooks Premier Accountant 2013 or QuickBooks Enterprise Solutions Accountant 13.0, you can convert your clients' QuickBooks 2012 or 2013 Accountant's Copy files (.QBX file extension); work with them in your Premier Accountant 2013 or Enterprise Solutions Accountant 13.0; and return them to your clients to import back into their QuickBooks 2012 or 2013 versions!
-This feature is available only with the Accountant's Copy file-sharing feature and does not apply to other file types.
+If you are using QuickBooks Accountant 2014 or QuickBooks Enterprise Solutions Accountant 14.0, you can convert your clients' QuickBooks 2013 or 2014 Accountant's Copy files (.QBX file extension), work with them in your QuickBooks Accountant 2014 or Enterprise Solutions Accountant 14.0, and return them to your clients to import back into their QuickBooks 2013 or 2014 versions.
+This feature is available only with the Accountant's Copy file sharing feature and does not apply to other file types.

-QuickBooks Premier can open a Pro or Premier industry-specific edition, and when the files are returned to the clients, they will be able to work again with the files in their product edition.
+QuickBooks Accountant can open a Pro or Premier industry-specific edition, and when the files are returned to the clients, they will be able to work again with the files in their product edition.

-QuickBooks Enterprise Solutions can open an Accountant's Copy File from a Pro, Premier, or Enterprise file and return the file back to the client for use in a Pro, Premier, or Enterprise product.
+OuickBooks Enterprise Solutions can open an Accountant's Copy file from a Pro, Premier, or Enterprise file and return the file to the client for use in a Pro, Premier, or Enterprise product.